John R. Alison

 John Richardson Alison (November 21, 1912 – June 6, 2011) was a highly decorated American combat ace of World War II and is often cited as the father of Air Force Special Operations.

 Early years

 Born in Micanopy, Florida, near Gainesville in 1912, Alison graduated from the University of Florida School of Engineering and joined the United States Army Air Corps in 1936.
 He earned his wings and was commissioned at Kelly Field in 1937.
 Prior to America's entry into World War II, he served as Assistant Military Attache in England and helped British pilots transition into the P-40.
 In October 1941, Alison traveled to Moscow to administer the sensitive U.S.-Soviet P-40 Lend-Lease program.
-He trained Russian pilots in the P-40, A-20, and B-25 Mitchell aircraft.
+He trained Soviet pilots in the P-40, A-20, and B-25 Mitchell aircraft.
 In his autobiography, Jimmy Doolittle wrote:

 Combat

 After ten months and repeated requests for reassignment to combat, Alison got his wish.
 In June 1942, he reported to the China-Burma-India Theater (CBI) to serve as Deputy Squadron Commander under major David Lee "Tex" Hill in the 75th Fighter Squadron, part of Colonel Robert Lee Scott Jr.'s 23rd Fighter Group, the USAAF successor of the AVG's famed Flying Tigers in the China-Burma-India Theater.

 Alison was called into theater by the previous commander of the AVG, Brigadier General Claire Lee Chennault, who was serving as commander of the Fourteenth Air Force.
 On July 30, 1942, Alison was credited with the first night kills in the theater.
 For his experimental night interception, he was awarded the Distinguished Service Cross.
 Alison again demonstrated his aggressiveness in early 1943, when he took off during an attack on his own airfield, engaged three Mitsubishi A6M Zeros, and scored one probable kill.
 He then vectored arriving reinforcements to the battle, after which he made a stern attack on another enemy fighter at close range, shooting it down.
 His gallantry and fighting spirit earned him the Silver Star.
 Ending his tour as commander of the 75th Fighter Squadron, Alison left as an ace with seven confirmed victories and several probable kills.
 His former commanding officer, David Lee "Tex" Hill, had high praise for Alison: